tensorflow/tfjs-website/docs/tutorials/index.md

 Check out tfjs-models, a collection of pre-built models that doesn't require deep knowledge of Tensors.

-<a class="button button-white external" href="https://github.com/tensorflow/tfjs-models">Check out tfjs-models</a>
+<a class="button button-white" href="https://github.com/tensorflow/tfjs-models">Check out tfjs-models</a>

 ### Are you looking for a gentle introduction to machine learning concepts with JavaScript?